urql-graphql/urql/.github/ISSUE_TEMPLATE/RFC.md

 <!--
   Explain the solution you're proposing in detail.
-  HOW will this change be implemented?
-  HOW does it work?
+  *How* will this change be implemented, and how does it work?
 -->

 ## Requirements

 <!--
-  This section is OPTIONAL.
+  This section is *optional*.
   But if your proposed solution has multiple ways of being implemented, you don't want to state how it may be implemented, or you don't know yet how it will be implemented, then:
-  List what the implementation needs to do at the very least.
+  *List* what the implementation needs to achieve to fulfil this RFC;
 -->